A brief history

 Master Key System since 2007

-In March 2007 I started the translation of Charles Haanel’s Master Key System into German and have made it my mission to keep his legacy alive ever since.
-I have translated two more of his books, given several dozen talks in Austria, Germany and Switzerland, and created a number of products and services.
-Since it is now my aim to introduce this timeless wisdom to businesses worldwide, my paths are meeting once again, allowing me to merge my CRM with my MKS expertise to the benefit of all involved.
+In March 2007 I started the translation of Charles Haanel’s Master Key System to German and have made it my mission to keep his legacy alive ever since.
+I have translated two more of his books, given over a 100 talks in Austria, Germany, Switzerland, Colombia, Latvia and South Africa, and created a number of products and services.
+Since it is now my aim to introduce this timeless wisdom to businesses worldwide, my paths are meeting once again, allowing me to merge my Customer Relationship Management with my Master Key System expertise for the benefit of all involved.

 I am available for talks, workshops and seminars on both topics, and welcome your getting in touch.
-Fore more about my Diamond CRM model, click here.
-For more information about the Master Key System, please visit www.masterkeysystem.tv.
+For more about my Diamond CRM model, click here.
+For more information about the Master Key System, please visit www.mrmasterkey.com.